 In accordance with the customary practice in Germany members of the Executive Board are generally appointed for a term of three to five years.
-The appointments of respective members of the Executive Board was extended by three years in financial year 2020.
 This is not yet fully in line with the UK CGC recommendation that notice periods or contract terms should be set at one year or less.
 However, the contracts include maximum limits on the amounts payable on termination.

-→ See Remuneration Report from page 128.
+(\rightarrow) See Remuneration Report from page 132.